poorvi1910/Web/info/dom.md

 - In other words: The HTML DOM is a standard for how to get, change, add, or delete HTML elements.

 ## What's a dom parser
+The DOMParser interface provides the ability to parse XML or HTML source code from a string into a DOM Document .
+You can perform the opposite operation—converting a DOM tree into XML or HTML source—using the XMLSerializer interface.
+The DOM is a tree representation of the document.
+In order to create a page, you need to parse the HTML code into its corresponding DOM using DOM Parser.<br>
+DOM Parser is a very useful tool for developers who want to manipulate HTML/XML documents.
+It allows them to easily extract information from the DOM tree.<br>
+A DOM (Document Object Model) parser is a tool used in computer programming to read and manipulate an XML (Extensible Markup Language) or HTML (Hypertext Markup Language) document by treating it as a tree structure where each node represents a part of the document.
+This approach allows developers to access, modify, delete, or add elements and attributes in the document programmatically.

 ## If I give you html (i) How does any parser convert that to an actual dom (ii) What part of the dom parser makes the decision making of handling errors i.e. `<img=a>` automatically becoming `<img="a">`